WPFedora/WordPress-Fedora/README.md

    - A custom hot reload plugin is located in the Vite config file to watch all files in the `/src` folder.
    - Each time a file is changed, the hot reload will trigger a `npm run build:dev`.

-4. The `admin/index.php` is the base PHP template for the plugin settings admin page UI.
-It has an element `<div id="app"></div>` where the Vue app is getting mounted.

-5. The provided Vue template can be found in `src/vue/App.vue`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- BUILD PROCESS LOGIC -->